High Blood Pressure

 - Aneurysms (AN-u-risms) to form in blood vessels.
 An aneurysm is an abnormal bulge or “ballooning” in the wall of an artery.
 Common spots for aneurysms are the main artery that carries blood from the heart to the body; the arteries in the brain, legs, and intestines; and the artery leading to the spleen.

-- Arteries throughout the body to narrow in some places, which limits blood flow (especially to the heart, brain, kidneys, and legs).
-This can cause a heart attack, stroke, kidney failure, or amputation of part of the leg.
+- Arteries throughout the body to narrow, limiting blood flow (especially to the heart, brain, kidneys, and legs), and increasing the risk of heart attack, stroke, kidney failure, or amputation of part of the leg.

 - Blood vessels in the eyes to burst or bleed.
 This may lead to vision changes or blindness.